-Supplementary Figure 4.
+Supplementary Figure 6.
 Distinctive patterns of functional enrichment for TF associated with MHBs of hypo- or hyper MHL.

-Supplementary Figure 5.
-Estimated tumor fraction for all cancer plasma and normal plasma.
-CCP denotes colorectal cancer plasma, LCP denotes lung cancer plasma and NP denotes normal plasma.
+Supplementary Figure 7.
+Distribution of incidence of cancer-associated HMH in CRC and LC plasma samples. y-axis denotes the frequency of caMHM and x-axis denotes the incidence (sample number) of the caHMH in cancer plasmas.

-Supplementary Figure 6.
+Supplementary Figure 8.
 Deconvolution into cancer and normal plasma using non-negative decomposition with quadratic programming. (a) accurate deconvolution when cancer fraction was lower.
 Red line indicates diagonal line while black line indicates deconvolution result. (b) Cancer fraction estimated by deconvolution analysis to cancer and normal plasma samples.